 - In your HubSpot account, click the settings icon settings in the main navigation bar.

 - In the left sidebar menu, click Marketing > Email.

 - Click Create subscription type.

-- If you have enabled GDPR functionality in your account, use the dropdown menus to select or create a Process and Operation for this subscription type.
+- If you have enabled GDPR functionality in your account, select or add a Process and Operation for this subscription type.

 - Enter a name and a brief description of how this subscription type will be used.